turbot/guardrails-docs/docs/getting-started/getting-started-aws/apply-quick-action/index.md

 ## Step 10: Observe the change

-Guardrails reports that the action was successful, and the control goes to **Ok** state.
+Guardrails reports that the action was successful, and the control goes to the `OK` state.

 <p><img alt="observe-updated-control" src="/images/docs/guardrails/getting-started/getting-started-aws/apply-quick-action/observe-updated-control.png"/></p>